 No matter what age range your target market is comprised of, if it includes women, you want to be on Pinterest.
 While many people may think it’s just a place where lifestyle bloggers post recipes and fashion tips, it’s so much more.
 It’s essentially another search engine, and a huge one, which can drive a crazy amount of traffic to your website, if utilized correctly.
-One thing about Pinterest is, you need to post several times per day to drive that traffic; between 10-15 is the current recommended number.
-If you have no time for that, you can always use a social media scheduling tool like Tailwind, which will do all of the posting for you.
+One thing about Pinterest is, you need to post several times per day to drive that traffic.
+We know that can take a lot of time and effort, which is why we offer our monthly SEO Pinterest marketing and management plans!

 Optimize for Search Engines